2011 Wisconsin protests: Law enforcement actions

 On August 25, 13 protesters were arrested after they refused to leave the capitol after the designated 7 pm closing time.
 The protest came on the first day that higher pension and health contributions kick in for state employees.

 In December 2011, a man was recorded threatening a Recall Walker signature gatherer.
 He was later charged with disorderly conduct for doing so.

 State supreme court election

 The state supreme court race between 12-year incumbent David Prosser, Jr. and challenger Assistant Attorney General JoAnne Kloppenburg was widely seen as a referendum on Governor Walker's proposed budget reforms in Wisconsin, with labor organizations and tea party groups explicitly making the connection while Governor Walker himself stating it was not.
 On Tuesday, April 5, one seat in the Wisconsin Supreme Court was up for election.
-The court currently has a conservative majority of 4-2-1 with Prosser identifying as a conservative and the seventh justice considered a swing vote.
+At the time, the court had a conservative majority of 4-2-1 with Prosser identifying as a conservative and the seventh justice considered a swing vote.
 Both candidates stated their unhappiness with the increasingly partisan nature of the race.
 Following a recount, the Wisconsin Government Accountability Board confirmed Prosser won the election.